HFU-GMB-STEM/STEM3-course/docs/tutorials/ESP32-01-FirstSteps.md

 ![chip usb to serial](./images/chip-serial.jpeg)

 You can download the USB to Serial drivers from the Silicon Labs website: [Silicon Labs USB to UART Bridge VCP Drivers](https://www.silabs.com/software-and-tools/usb-to-uart-bridge-vcp-drivers?tab=downloads).
 Choose the appropriate driver for your operating system (Windows, macOS, or Linux) and follow the installation instructions provided on the website.
+Note that under Windows the VCP driver worked better that the universal one.

 ### Installing the ESP32 Board Package in Arduino IDE